 Complying with the Extended CDC Eviction Moratorium

 On March 29, the U.S. Centers for Disease Control and Prevention (CDC) extended its federal eviction moratorium order through June 30, 2021.
-In response, the Consumer Financial Protection Bureau (CFPB) and the Federal Trade Commission (FTC) issued a
+In response, the Consumer Financial Protection Bureau (CFPB) and the Federal Trade Commission (FTC) issued a joint statement announcing that they will increase scrutiny of eviction practices during this time.

 “Staff at both agencies will be monitoring and investigating eviction practices, particularly by major multistate landlords, eviction management services, and private equity firms, to ensure that they are complying with the law.” — CFPB, FTC Joint Statement